prestodb/presto/presto-docs/src/main/sphinx/presto_cpp/features.rst

 Session Properties
 ------------------

-The following are the native session properties for Prestissimo.
+The following are the native session properties for C++ based Presto.

 ``driver_cpu_time_slice_limit_ms``
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^